trustgraph-ai/trustgraph/docs/tech-specs/mcp-tool-bearer-token.md

 # MCP Tool Bearer Token Authentication Specification

+> **⚠️ IMPORTANT: SINGLE-TENANT ONLY**
+>
+> This specification describes a **basic, service-level authentication mechanism** for MCP tools.
+It is **NOT** a complete authentication solution and is **NOT suitable** for:
+> - Multi-user environments
+> - Multi-tenant deployments
+> - Federated authentication
+> - User context propagation
+> - Per-user authorization
+>
+> This feature provides **one static token per MCP tool**, shared across all users and sessions.
+If you need per-user or per-tenant authentication, this is not the right solution.

 ## Overview
 **Feature Name**: MCP Tool Bearer Token Authentication Support **Author**: Claude Code Assistant